Abdullahtsn/PyTranslate/README.md

 </p>

 ---
 <p>
   <img src="icon/text.png" width="36" style="vertical-align: middle;"/>
-  <strong>Text Translation:</strong> Opens the text translation window.
+  <strong>Text Translation ( Alt + 1 ) :</strong> Opens the Text Translation window.
 </p>

 <p>
   <img src="icon/image_text.png" width="36" style="vertical-align: middle;"/>
-  <strong>Screen Translation:</strong> Detects text in the selected screen area and sends it for translation.
-(Detection depends on the selected language.)
+  <strong>Screen Translation ( Alt + 2 ) :</strong> Detects the text in the selected area on the screen and sends it to Text Translation.
+(Detection is based on the language selection located at the top center of the opened window.)
 </p>

 <p>
   <img src="icon/transparent.png" width="36" style="vertical-align: middle;"/>
-  <strong>Transparency:</strong> Sets the application to be partially transparent to show the background.
+  <strong>Make Transparent:</strong> Sets the app to be semi-transparent, allowing the background to show through.
 </p>

 <p>